Goo-aw233/Add-Microsoft-Store/README.md

 ## Q&A

-### When will Windows 10 Version 1507 - Windows 10 1703 be supported?
+### When Will Windows 10 Version 1507 - Windows 10 1703 Be Supported?

 In Windows 10 Version 1507 - Windows 10 1709,  Microsoft Store is no longer available and cannot be opened, so it is not supported for this version.

 However, I'm trying to extract the corresponding Microsoft Store and AppInstaller packages from the corresponding Windows version.

-## View application package information
+## View Application Package Information

 [Packages](Packages.txt)